Jacob Sykes: Seattle Seahawks

 After going unselected in the 2023 NFL draft, Sykes was signed by the Seattle Seahawks as an undrafted free agent.
 He was waived on August 29, 2023, as part of final roster cuts.

 San Antonio Brahmas

 On February 6, 2024, Sykes signed with the San Antonio Brahmas of the United Football League (UFL).
 He re-signed with the team on August 26.

 Philadelphia Eagles

 On July 22, 2025, Sykes signed with the Philadelphia Eagles.
 He was waived on August 26 as part of final roster cuts, re-signed to the practice squad on September 10 and released from the Eagles the following day.
 On October 2, Sykes was re-signed to the practice squad, but was released the next day.

+Orlando Storm

+On January 13, 2026, Sykes was selected by the Orlando Storm in the 2026 UFL Draft.
+He was released on March 19.